enso-org/hiring/people/senior-type-system-engineer.md

 We have a few particular skills that we're looking for in this role.

-- Practical and rich experience writing code in a functional programming language such as Haskell or Scala, including experience with type-level programming techniques (3+ years).
+- Practical and rich experience writing code in a functional programming language such as Haskell, including experience with type-level programming techniques (3+ years).
+- A working knowledge of programming in Scala.
 - Experience working with the theory behind powerful type systems, including row types, type-checking and type-inference algorithms, and dependently-typed systems.